judesantos/ml_mentalhealth_gcp/README.md

 ## Overview

-This project provides a **scalable and adaptable ML pipeline** designed for predictive modeling across various domains.
-By integrating **GCP**, **Vertex AI**, and **Terraform**, the system automates model development, deployment, and continuous retraining.
-While the current implementation focuses on **mental health prediction**, the framework is extensible to other predictive analytics use cases, such as finance, customer behavior analysis, and more.
+This project automates end-to-end machine learning workflows using GCP, Vertex AI, and Terraform.
+It is designed to predict mental health conditions and can be extended to other domains like finance and customer analytics.

 ### Key Features:
 - **Automated Infrastructure**: Terraform manages cloud resources dynamically.